 As found in Exhibit 4 of this Plan, the RPA has not undergone coordinated or sustained redevelopment.
 The RPA has not benefited from coordinated private investment and/or development.
-The RPA's equalized assessed valuation for the area has grown at a rate slower than the CPI each year during each of the last five (5) years for which data has been available.

 B. Assessment of Fiscal Impact on Affected Taxing Districts

 It is anticipated that the implementation of this Redevelopment Plan and Project will have a minimal financial impact on most of the affected taxing districts.
 In fact, the action taken by the Village to stabilize and encourage growth of its tax base through the implementation of this Redevelopment Plan and Project will have a positive impact on the affected taxing districts by arresting inflation- adjusted declines in assessed valuations.